UMaine PFAS Research Grant Opportunities

 Project Scope (three-page limit, not including references)

-The project must enhance the understanding of impacts or sources of PFAS contamination and/or remediation that can support strategy and management decisions to benefit farmers, citizens, and the Maine economy.
-Include a detailed description of the area(s) affected by PFAS contamination (e.g. agriculture, crops, animals, wildlife, remediation, etc.) and the implications on food systems, specific contaminants of concern (e.g. total PFAS, legacy chemicals such as PFOS/ PFOA, other target PFAS, etc.), and desired outcomes and goals of the project.
-Projects must have outcomes that relate to food systems.
+The project must include proof-of-concept and/or pilot testing for technologies or solutions that enhance the understanding of impacts or sources of PFAS contamination and/or remediation or mitigation in Maine’s food system.
+Include a detailed description of the area(s) affected by PFAS contamination (e.g. agriculture, crops, animals, wildlife) and the implications on food systems, specific contaminants of concern (e.g. total PFAS, legacy chemicals such as PFOS/ PFOA, other target PFAS, etc.), and desired outcomes and goals of the project.
+Projects must have outcomes that can support strategy or management decisions to benefit farmers, citizens, and the Maine economy.

 We will use the evaluation parameters listed below to identify research proposals that have the greatest potential to advance understanding of PFAS contamination, inform decision-making, and benefit farmers, citizens, and the economy of Maine.